AFRICAN COMMUNITY FUND

 - Vote on major strategic decisions, including dissolution.

-- Quorum and Passage: Unless otherwise specified, deliberations are passed by a majority of votes of Class A Members present or represented.
+- Quorum and Passage: Unless otherwise specified, deliberations are passed by a majority of votes of Governance Members present or represented.

-- Class B Members may attend, deliberate, and submit formal recommendations and guidance with respect to the Executive Committee's activities, Programs, and strategic direction.
+- Regular Members may attend, deliberate, and submit formal recommendations and guidance with respect to the Executive Committee's activities, Programs, and strategic direction.

 - Executive Committee Response: The Executive Committee shall provide a prompt and substantive written response to recommendations submitted in Non-Voting Meetings within sixty (60) days of receipt.

-- Class B Members shall have no voting rights in any matter of Fund governance.
+- Regular Members shall have no voting rights in any matter of Fund governance.

 ARTICLE 13: THE CHAIR